Electromyography and Nerve Conduction Studies (Electrodiagnostic Assessment)

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits, or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-It is the position of the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM) that electrodiagnostic (EDX) evaluations must be performed by physicians who have comprehensive knowledge of neurological and musculoskeletal disorders to assure accurate interpretation and diagnosis, and to provide patients with quality care.
+It is the position of the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM) that electrodiagnostic (EDX) evaluations must be performed by physicians who have comprehensive knowledge of neurological and musculoskeletal disorders to assure accurate interpretation and diagnosis, and to provide Individuals with quality care.
 The typical EDX evaluation involves: a focused neuromuscular history and physical examination, the development of a differential diagnosis, the examination of muscles and nerves utilizing nerve conduction studies and needle electromyography, and the determination of a final diagnosis.
 The standard of care in clinical practice dictates that each of these components cannot be predetermined or standardized.
 Once the preliminary differential diagnosis has been determined, a technician may perform the nerve conduction studies (NCS) that were selected by the physician.